United Kingdom membership of the European Union: EU roots and British accession (1957–1973)

 The Treaty of Accession was signed in January 1972 by the then prime minister Edward Heath, leader of the Conservative Party.
 Parliament's European Communities Act 1972 was enacted on 17 October, and the UK's instrument of ratification was deposited the next day (18 October), letting the United Kingdom's membership of the EEC come into effect on 1 January 1973.

-Despite having to wait until the 1st of January 1973 to become a member of the European Communities, the UK were allowed to take a full part in the political development in the days immediately after signing the treaty.
+Despite having to wait until 1 January 1973 to become a member of the European Communities, the UK was allowed to take a full part in the political development in the days immediately after signing the treaty.

+There were potential economic benefits for Britain joining the EEC in regards to earnings, with Britain having fallen behind member states of the EEC in this category following its establishment in 1958.
+That year, Britons earned on average 50% more than those in Italy and as much as workers in the Netherlands, West Germany, and France.
+In 1969, however, average earnings in Italy had caught up with Britain while in the other Common Market countries average earnings were between 25% and 50% higher than in Britain.